rowansuma/cellCycleSim/README.md

 1. Run plot.py to create MatPlotLib window for real-time graphing
 2. Run main.py to open the simulation, input simulation parameters.
+3. Hold down Left Click to delete cells within a radius

 ## Other Notes

-* I originally was planning to use standard python classes and verlet integration to do this, but after some research I decided to try using [Taichi](https://www.taichi-lang.org/).
-This will allow me to use verlet integration with help from the GPU and speed things up.
+* I originally was planning to use standard python classes and Verlet integration to do this, but after some research I decided to try using [Taichi](https://www.taichi-lang.org/).
+This will allow me to use Verlet integration with help from the GPU and speed things up.